 - Medisave account- Just as the name suggests, this is an account that is designed to cater to any expenses arising from medical reasons such as hospitalization.
 The money from such an account can also be used to pay for Medishield which is a basic health insurance plan in Singapore.

 - Retirement account- this is a CPF contribution that is set up primarily with the goal of saving for retirement.
 In short, this is an account that one sets up for their retirement savings.
 This type of account is only available when one turns 55-years-old.
 Upon this stage, their ordinary account and special accounts are combined to form a retirement account.

 Now that we have already understood the different types of CPF accounts that are available, we can dive into how these accounts receive their share of the CPF contribution.
 Individuals that earn more than $750 and above in monthly wages have their CPF contributions between different accounts in a process known as CPF allocation.
-Below is a chart that demonstrates how the allocation is done.

 The CPF allocation is designed such that more money is allocated to an individual’s ordinary account when they are young than the amount allocated to their Medisave account.
 This is because the young are energetic and have statistically fewer health problems than those in the old age bracket.
 The youth also focus more on securing funds for things like housing.